ubccpsc/classy/docs/developer/bootstrap.md

 Notes:

 - **`-f docker-compose.yml` is deliberate.** It skips `docker-compose.override.yml`, which `bootstrap-plugin.sh` copies from the plugin.
 The default plugin's override is identical to the root compose file except that it hardcodes the db volume as `/var/opt/classy/db`; on a dev machine that path is created root-owned while the container runs as `${UID}`, and Mongo dies with `Attempted to create a lock file on a read-only directory: /data/db`.
 Dropping the override lets the db volume follow `${HOST_DIR}` instead.
 Include the override when you specifically want to test plugin behaviour, and create that directory yourself first.
+(CI does include it: `build_only` runs as root, so the hardcoded path is writable there.)
 - Stop any other Mongo you have bound to 27017 first; the `db` service publishes that port.
 - `restart: always` means a crashed service comes straight back, so a failing request can look like a 502 from nginx rather than a crash.
 Check `docker compose logs portal` before concluding the proxy is at fault.
 - The built images contain a copy of your `.env`.
 They are fine locally, but do not push them anywhere.